yxynicole/pdp/README.md

 2. I avoided using an enumeration to categorize reptile and amphibian.
 Instead I used inheritance instead.

 ### Assumptions.
-	- assume animal size same
+	- The animals of the same spcies have the same body size.
+For example, if a tree frog is small, then every instance of tree frog is in small size.
-	- time complexity is not optimal
+	- Time complexity is not optimal.
-	- the report can be only printed on standard output
+	- The report can be only printed on standard output
-	- there is no interactive uesrinterface
+	- There is no interactive uesr interface.